-Track 3 of the day focused on optimizing between DTC (Direct-to-consumer) and wholesale strategies.
+Track three of the day focused on optimising between DTC (direct-to-consumer) and wholesale strategies.
 Brands are rethinking their wholesale and DTC strategies to find an optimal balance between wholesale and DTC.
 They are also building a purpose-driven brand by incorporating purpose into their businesses and brand stories.

-The panelists emphasized the importance of viewing DTC and wholesale not as competing strategies, but as complementary elements that serve different aspects of the customer journey.
-The objective is to utilize the strengths of both models to maximize reach and profitability.
+The panellists emphasised the importance of viewing DTC and wholesale not as competing strategies, but as complementary elements that serve different aspects of the customer journey.
+The objective is to utilise the strengths of both models to maximise reach and profitability.
 The speakers highlighted how understanding their customer journey is pivotal in tailoring both DTC and wholesale strategies.
-For instance, BARK utilizes social media engagement to better understand pet owners (their purchasers), which influences both their DTC and wholesale strategies.
+For instance, BARK utilises social media engagement to better understand pet owners (their purchasers), which influences both their DTC and wholesale strategies.

 The final track of the day focused on simplifying the e-commerce tech stack.
 Retailers and brands are implementing new technologies to improve their online offerings, resulting in a complex web of solutions and processes.
 Additionally, leaders discussed succeeding at social commerce, which is quickly evolving from content venues to commerce venues.
 Lastly, they discussed leveraging zero-party data, which is the data people voluntarily share with retailers and brands.

-Bharat Bansal, Partner at Bain and Company, led an intriguing discussion on the complexities of modernizing the Ecommerce tech stack.
-Stating that it is an orchestration of multiple capabilities, not just one solution.
+Bharat Bansal, Partner at Bain and Company, led an intriguing discussion on the complexities of modernising the ecommerce tech stack, stating that it is an orchestration of multiple capabilities, not just one solution.

-Bharat Bansal, Partner, Bain and Company, led a discussion on the complexities of modernizing the ecommerce tech stack.
-The focus of the discussion was to understand why businesses need to simplify and modernize their Ecommerce operations to drive innovation, increase efficiency, and scale effectively.
+Bharat Bansal, Partner, Bain and Company, led a discussion on the complexities of modernising the ecommerce tech stack.
+The focus of the discussion was to understand why businesses need to simplify and modernise their ecommerce operations to drive innovation, increase efficiency and scale effectively.

-Bansal pointed out that dissatisfaction with technology solutions often arises from; the need to introduce new features faster, rising costs, and struggles with scaling.
-These problems are not due to one solution or application but rather stem from the overall architecture of the tech stack.
-He also defined the Ecommerce tech stack as not just the customer-facing platforms but also the array of capabilities and solutions that come together to shape the customer's shopping experience.
-Suggesting that the journey towards modernizing the ecommerce tech stack should be guided by principles such as microservice architecture, API-first development, cloud-native applications, and headless commerce.
+Bansal pointed out that dissatisfaction with technology solutions often arises from the need to introduce new features faster, rising costs and struggles with scaling.
+These problems are not due to one solution or application, but rather from the overall architecture of the tech stack.
+He also defined the ecommerce tech stack as not just the customer-facing platforms but also the array of capabilities and solutions that come together to shape the customer's shopping experience.
+Suggesting that the journey towards modernising the ecommerce tech stack should be guided by principles such as microservice architecture, API-first development, cloud-native applications and headless commerce.

-- MACH: The guiding principles for designing a target state in the modernization journey should include microservice architecture, API-first development, cloud-native applications, and headless commerce.
+- MACH: the guiding principles for designing a target state in the modernisation journey should include microservice architecture, API-first development, cloud-native applications and headless commerce

-- Key decision points: There are crucial decisions to make in the modernization journey, which include upgrading or replacing solutions, choosing between best-of-breed or pre-packaged solutions, deciding to build internally or rent/buy, and choosing between brownfield or greenfield transformation.
+- Key decision points: there are crucial decisions to make in the modernisation journey, which include upgrading or replacing solutions, choosing between best-of-breed or pre-packaged solutions, deciding to build internally or rent/buy, and choosing between brownfield or greenfield transformation

-- You are unique: The specific modernization path for a business will depend on its unique needs and situation.
+- You are unique: the specific modernisation path for a business will depend on its unique needs and situation.

 Bharat Bansal interviewing Andreas Westendörpf, Chief Technology Officer at Emma - The Sleep Company.

-In the second part of the session Bansal interviewed Andreas Westendörpf, Chief Technology Officer, Emma - The Sleep Company, a young sleep company with a presence in 30 markets and revenues of 90 million, found their growth hindered by a monolithic tech system that couldn't keep up with their pace of business expansion.
-Recognizing the problem was not solely technical but also organizational, they decided to reinvent both their technological and organizational architectures.
+In the second part of the session Bansal interviewed Andreas Westendörpf, Chief Technology Officer at Emma - The Sleep Company.
+Emma operates in 30 markets and has a revenue of 90 million.
+Emma found their growth hindered by a monolithic tech system that couldn't keep up with their pace of business expansion.
+Recognising the problem was not solely technical but also organisational, they decided to reinvent both their technological and organisational architectures.

-- It not just about tech: A transformational approach is needed that addresses both the technical and organizational challenges.
-Leadership is crucial in shaping the vision, fostering a flexible and adaptable culture, and driving the transformational process.
-Boldness, ambition, and a readiness to iterate rapidly are vital to cope with the fast-paced changes in technology.
+- It not just about tech: a transformational approach is needed that addresses both the technical and organisational challenges.
+Leadership is crucial in shaping the vision, fostering a flexible and adaptable culture and driving the transformational process.
+Boldness, ambition and a readiness to iterate rapidly are vital to cope with the fast-paced changes in technology

-The fourth and final track focused a lot on technology solutions that enhance the physical retail experience, improve marketing and personalization, and optimize the supply chain.
+The fourth and final track focused on technology solutions that enhance the physical retail experience, improve marketing and personalisation and optimise the supply chain.

-- Cultural understanding: Essential for social commerce success due to regional differences in consumer behavior.
+- Cultural understanding: essential for social commerce success due to regional differences in consumer behaviour

 Leveraging zero-and first-party data